EU blames Putin for rising tension on Belarus and Ukraine

 Lukashenko's use of vulnerable people who had been "weaponised, instrumentalised, cheated" was "illegal and inhuman", Borrell noted.

-He had held a rare phone call with Belarusian foreign minister Vladimir Makai to ask him to stop, but Makai "denied any responsibility for those people [migrants] being there", Borrell said.
+He had held a rare phone call with Belarusian foreign minister Vladimir Makei to ask him to stop, but Makei "denied any responsibility for those people [migrants] being there", Borrell said.

 German chancellor Angela Merkel also phoned Lukashenko in an even rarer event.